 HOURS: 8:30AM to 5:30AM (you can enter only up until 5:00)

-DIRECTIONS: There are is no public transportation that go through Otaki Cave.
+DIRECTIONS: There is no public transportation that goes through Otaki Cave.
 But you can reach it easily with a car or taxi (20 minutes from the city center).

-One of the beautiful temples in Gujo is Jionzenji: a 16th century temple that’s well-known for its lovely Zen garden which was designed by a priest.
-It features a pond and a waterfall that’s surrounded by towering maple trees; but unfortunately, it cannot be entered into.
+One of the beautiful temples in Gujo is Jionzenji: a 16th-century temple that’s well-known for its lovely Zen garden which was designed by a priest.
+It features a pond and a waterfall that’s surrounded by towering maple trees; but unfortunately, it cannot be entered.
 Still, you can view it from inside the temple building.